NOAA-EMC/rrfs-workflow/README.md

 Before proceeding with this section, make sure you have successfully done the following:

-  - Built the source code
+  - Built the source code (check bin directory under ufs-srweather-app)
-  - Modified and linked the configure file
+  - Modified and linked the configure file (has config.sh)
   - Modified the XML template to your needs

 You will need to activate a conda environment to generate the experiment